How to Find Your Mac’s IP Address

 Do Macs have IP addresses?

-Yes, Macs have IP addresses, much like any other device that’s connected to the internet.
-Macs have both internal and external IP addresses, which are provided by the router and internet service provider, respectively.
+Yes, Macs have an IP address, much like any device that connects to the internet.
+Macs have both internal and external IPs.
+Your router chooses your internal IP and your ISP chooses your external IP.

 -